02 education & research

 DEPARTMENT OF JUSTICE & HOME AFFAIRS, CANTON ZH

-Research Assistant to Chief of Office
+Research Assistant to Head of Office

 A future-proof Swiss healthcare system needs more evidence and transparency on outcomes and costs, more cross-sectoral, cross-regional collaboration across the entire treatment cycle, as well as “learning reimbursement systems”.